British war crimes: Looting

 In violation of the Hague Conventions, British troops conducted small scale looting in Normandy following their liberation.
 On 21 April 1945, British soldiers randomly selected and burned two cottages in Seedorf, Germany, in reprisal against local civilians who had hidden German soldiers in their cellars.
 On 23 May 1945, British troops in Schleswig-Holstein were alleged to have plundered Glücksburg castle, stealing jewellery, and desecrating 38 coffins from the castle's mausoleum.
 Historian Sean Longden claims that violence against German prisoners and civilians who refused to cooperate with the British army "could be ignored or made light of".

+Earlier in the war, during the Allied retreat from Belgium in May 1940, a British army detachment withdrawing from the area and in the process of blowing up a bridge at Menen, required furniture from a restaurant in order to set up a barricade.
+The establishment was owned by Julian Vaervecke, a retired road bicycle racing star, who refused permission.
+The situation heated up because the bad temper of Vervaecke, added to the fact that he speak a poor English.
+He was arrested by the soldiers, taken to Park Torris in Roncq and shot dead.

 Torture of POWs

 An MI19 prisoner of war facility, known as the "London Cage", was utilised during and immediately after the war.
 This facility has been the subject of allegations of torture.
 The Bad Nenndorf interrogation centre, in occupied Germany, managed by the Combined Services Detailed Interrogation Centre, was the subject of an official inquiry in 1947.
 It found that there was "mental and physical torture during the interrogations".